infinum/Retromock/SPECIFICATION.md

 }
 ```

-If majority of your service method use a particular body factory you can set it as default.
+If majority of your service methods use a particular body factory you can set it as default.
-If so, you wouldn't need to specify a `bodyFactory` parameter in `@MockResponse` annotation.
+If so, `bodyFactory` parameter does not have to be specified.
 In this case `BodyFactory` instance can be annonymous class.

 ###### Example